silicontwin/safestay-cards/README.md

 - 🎯 Middle School (Ages 11-13)
 - 🎓 High School (Ages 14-18)

-Each card set contains thoughtful questions designed to ensure your child's safety when visiting other homes.
+Each card set contains thoughtful questions designed to ensure children's safety when visiting other homes.

 ### Features

 - **100% Free**: SafeStay Cards are completely free to download and use
 - **Age-Appropriate**: Separate card sets tailored to different developmental stages
 - **Comprehensive**: Covers the top safety concerns for each age group
-- **Open Source**: Contribute to improve the cards for all parents
+- **Open Source**: Contribute to improve the cards for all caregivers

 ## Contributing